KenT2/tboplayer/README.md

     * youtube-dl location - path to youtube-dl binary

-    * youtube-dl transcoder - prefer to use either avconv or ffmpeg when using youtube-dl for extracting data from online supported services

     * Start/End track paused - Pauses the track both in the beginning and in the end of the track

     * Forbid windowed mode - if enabled will make videos always show in full screen, disabling the video window mode and video progress bar - useful if you're using tboplayer through a remote desktop